Geek-Estate/horizon-landingpage/_posts/2015-04-14-jochen-beefballs-santiago-friends.md

 categories: blog
 author: Drew Meyers
 ---
 Jochen from [LetsMake](http://letsmake.com) is a fellow member of Start-Up Chile generation 10.
-He arrived from San Francisco several weeks late due to having to finish another accelerator, [Tumml](https://angel.co/tumml), and crashed with us for two strints covering a total of 7 weeks.
+He arrived from San Francisco several weeks late due to having to finish another accelerator, [Tumml](https://angel.co/tumml), and crashed with us for two stints covering a total of 7 weeks.

 <p align="center"><img src="/assets/blog-jochen-solopuc.jpg"></p>